-On Day One of Dreamforce, I’ll take the stage with Salesforce engineers to show off Yubikey for Salesforce.
+On Day One of Dreamforce, I’ll take the stage with Salesforce engineers to show off YubiKey for Salesforce.
 This is an application that integrates with Login Flows, and the small YubiKey device that provides a one touch, two-factor authentication experience for logging into a Salesforce account.

-The hardware-based Yubikey defines ease-of-use and helps prevent replay and brute force attacks that have defined recent password hacks.
+The hardware-based YubiKey defines ease-of-use and helps prevent replay and brute force attacks that have defined recent password hacks.
 Because the YubiKey identifies itself to your computer as an external keyboard, there are no drivers to install and it ‘s compatible with any platform.
 In addition, there isn’t a battery to replace and malware cannot infect the firmware, a needed improvement over software-based authentication tokens.

 Last year, Salesforce modernized its authentication platform with the introduction of Salesforce Identity, a set of Open APIs to support identity protocols such as SAML, OAuth, OpenID Connect and SCIM for single sign-on and federation.

-This year, Salesforce is adding Login Flows to its platform in order to answer customer requests for the ability to add extra security and features to end-user authentication.
+This year, Salesforce is adding Login Flows to its platform in order to answer customer requests for the ability to add extra security and features like 2fa to end-user authentication.
 Yubico is adding YubiKey for Salesforce into that environment.